SenseTecnic/wotkit-docs/source/api_v1/api_sensor_fields.rst

 	* - **Method**
 	  - GET
 	* - **Returns**
-	  - Appropriate HTTP status code; OK 200 - if successful.
-A JSON object containing the fields of the sensor is returned in the body of the response.
+	  - **200 OK** if successful.
+A JSON object in the response body containing the fields of the sensor is returned in the body of the response.

 |